Generic Name: letermovir (oral/injection) (le TERM oh vir)

 Usual Adult Dose for CMV Prophylaxis:

-Initial dose: 480 mg orally or by IV infusion once a day
+480 mg orally or IV once a day

-Use: For the prophylaxis of cytomegalovirus (CMV) infection and disease in CMV-seropositive recipients of an allogeneic hematopoietic stem cell transplant (HSCT).
+Use: For the prophylaxis of cytomegalovirus (CMV) infection and disease in CMV-seropositive recipients [R+] of an allogeneic hematopoietic stem cell transplant (HSCT)

 What other drugs will affect letermovir?